webzakimbo/bcome-read-the-docs/docs/source/core-concepts/node.rst

 @node
 *****

-``@node`` is an instance of a namespace (see: :doc:`../core-concepts/namespaces`).
+``@node`` is an instance of a node (see: :doc:`../core-concepts/node`).

 * Whenever you’re in a Console session, you are in the scope of an instance of @node.

-* When you use Keyed Access to key into a namespace, the last namespace key will reference an instance of @node.
+* When you use Keyed Access to key into a node the last node key will reference an instance of @node, e.g. if you key into foo:bar, @node will encapsulate node 'bar'.

 * An instance of @node is made available to you within your orchestration scripts.

-@node is the Ruby object that encapsulates the current namespace.
+@node is the Ruby object that encapsulates the current node.

 .. note::